mui/mui-x/docs/data/data-grid/row-recipes/row-recipes.md

 When clicked, it uses [`setExpandedDetailPanels`](/x/api/data-grid/grid-api/#grid-api-prop-setExpandedDetailPanels) from the [Grid API](/x/react-data-grid/api-object/#how-to-use-the-api-object) to expand or collapse all detail panels.

 {{"demo": "DetailPanelExpandCollapseAll.js", "bg": "inline", "defaultCodeOpen": false}}

+## Toggling detail panels on row click

+In the demo below, you can toggle the detail panel by clicking anywhere on the row:

+{{"demo": "DetailPanelExpandOnRowClick.js", "bg": "inline", "defaultCodeOpen": false}}